agr17/agr17/README.md

 - **Pygame Wordle**: A wordle game implemented in Pygame, with different design patterns applied for better code organization and documentation.
 Check out the repo [here](https://github.com/agr17/Pygame-Wordle).

+- **Electrodatos**: Interactive visualisation of electricity consumption data for the HackUDC hackathon.
+Developed in one and a half days in Python, completely open source and available in [public repo](https://github.com/agr17/hackudc-electrodatos) or [Devpost web](https://devpost.com/software/electrodatos).

 - **pytorch-msssim**: A fork of the official pytorch-msssim repository by VainF.
 This library is used to calculate a metric that consists of 3 components.
 The original implementation provides a reduced formula that calculates the metric, but in this fork, I calculate and return all the components separately to visualize their evolution and perform all the corresponding tests.
 Check out the repo [here](https://github.com/agr17/pytorch-msssim).

 - **Carggregator**: A second-hand car ads aggregator web application built using Scrapy, Elasticsearch, Docker, React and Reactive Search.
 The back-end code can be found [here](https://github.com/eliseobao/carggregator), and the front-end code can be found [here](https://github.com/eliseobao/carggregator-web).